 That was a volatile period, he thought, full of strong opinions and dramatic struggles, another age when people believed a few words might be able to change everything, books were everywhere.

-Hedvin drifted off to sleep, the book sliding out of his hands, thinking of Ove's machine spinning and clicking, and written on every punch card in the bin was his name.
+As Hedvin drifted off to sleep, the book sliding out of hands, he thought of Ove's machine spinning and clicking, and written on every punch card in the bin was his name.